 Unlike western burger buns, the bread for Chinese pork burger is not cut through.
 You just cut it open from one side to make it a pocket, then spoon in the filling.

 Know the principle then be creative

 Now you know how to prepare a Chinese pork burger you are free to create your own version.
 Here are some alternative ideas:

 - Use other braised meat as filling.
 Red-cooked pork belly is a perfect choice.
 If you fancy other meat, try my recipe of Spicy cumin lamb stir fry which is often used as a halal alternative.
-Spiced beef and potato stew works too.
-Skip the vegetables in the recipe and cook the beef a bit longer to a very tender texture.
+Chinese Braised Beef Shank works great too..

 - Pita bread can be a nice substitute if you don’t have time to cook the flatbread.